AllStarLink/asl3-tts/bin/asl-tts.1.md

 Running the piper-tts system takes a few seconds to compile the voice into the sound file.
 Larger text blocks may take tens of seconds to compile.

-Note that temporary files are written to /tmp/asl-tts/ and are not automatically cleaned up because it's impossible to know when Asterisk will actually need/speak the file contents.
-If this becomes a problem, put in a systemd timer unit or a cron job to delete old files in /tmp/asl-tts.
+Note that temporary files are written to /tmp/asl-tts-${USER}/ and are not automatically cleaned up because it's impossible to know when Asterisk will actually need/speak the file contents.
+If this becomes a problem, put in a systemd timer unit or a cron job to delete old files in /tmp/asl-tts-${USER}.
+For example, calling `asl-tts` as root, the files will be in `/tmp/asl-tts-root`; called as asterisk, the files will be in `/tmp/asl-tts-asterisk`.

 # VOICES